BadMagic100/TheRealJournalRando/ContributingToLogic.md

 unfamiliar).
 Please read the below instructions for info on logic requirements and style guidelines before contributing.

+## Help wanted

+Currently, I am looking for contributions to fill in the Defeated_Any_<Enemy_Name> waypoints.
+These should essentially be giant OR expressions listing out all the ways to reach and kill a given enemy type.
+Logic for enemies that don't appear in the list is not needed at this time (it's already handled separately).

 ## Logic requirements

 * With the exception of Oro and Mato, Sheo, Sly, and Pure Vessel in Pantheons, going to Godhome is not